 Seoul Metro, South Korea

 The Seoul Metro boasts 7.2 million daily riders as of 2014, which is only shabby when you compare it to the previous four entries on this list of the world's busiest subway systems.
 283 stations dot the system's nine lines, which are co-operated by the Seoul Metropolitan Subway Corporation and the national Korail company.
-An interesting fact about the Seoul Metro is that many of its stations are extremely far underground.
+An interesting fact about the Seoul Metro is that many of its stations are extremely far underground, especially compare to the other busiest subway systems in the world on this list.
 Sometimes, you have to go down three or four sets of escalators to reach your train!

 Moscow Metro, Russia

 The Moscow Metro posted an average daily ridership of 6.7 million in 2014, the latest year for which figures are available.
-This is remarkable on its own, but what's really beautiful are the Moscow Metro stations themselves—certainly, they stick out on this list.
+This is remarkable on its own, but what's really beautiful are the Moscow Metro stations themselves—certainly, they stick out on this list of the world's busiest subway systems.
 In fact, you could occupy several days riding between the 206 stations of this system, particularly if you visit Moscow during the frigid winter months.

 New York City Subway, USA